brettlantonio/Basic-Java-Information/README.md

        int seconds = (((hours * 60) * 60) + (minutes * 60)); // Converts hours to minutes, to seconds, and adds the minutes to seconds conversion
         System.out.println("There are " + seconds + " in " + hours + " and " + minutes + " minutes."); // Prints out the result
     }
+***
+Important Information:
+**void** instructs the method not to return any data, this is useful for printing **to return data**: return is used to return data to the main class, doing this requires the method to be structured as follows: public static int methodName() // This states that the method is returning an integer value